edasarl/express-notemplate/README.md

 Only nodejs-bound scripts can listen to these events (emitted by notemplate):

 * notemplate.on('ready', function(view, opts) {})
-	DOM is loaded in view.window and will be copied over each new page instance.
-	Only jquery is available.
+	DOM is ready in view.window, but only jquery is available; other scripts are not yet evaluated.
+It's a way to listen to the 'ready' event before any other script does.
 * notemplate.on('data', function(view, opts) {})
   called just before document.data handlers.
+* notemplate.on('request', function(method, url, status, data) {})
+	The document made an XHR request with method, url and received status (http code), data.
+	Called between 'ready' and 'render' events.
 * notemplate.on('render', function(view, opts) {})
 	called just after document.data handlers.
 	view.instance.toString() will serialize dom, respecting fragment options.
 	Setting view.instance.output will prevent next step from calling toString.
 * notemplate.on('output', function(instance, opts) {})
-	called just after instance.output has been set.
-	instance.output can be anything, since it can be customized in a render event listener before.
+	called just after instance.output has been set. instance.output can be anything, since it can be customized in a render event listener before.
 See usage below.